 Eternal Reefs arranges for a charter family boat to accommodate family and friends wishing to attend your loved one’s reef dedication and placement.
 The cost is generally $75 per person, regardless of age, for each person planning to attend.

 All reservations for the family boat must be completed and paid by the time of the casting.

 Weather and the environment

 There are a number of issues that can impact our ability to place the memorials on the day and time we have scheduled.
 Reef building is a marine construction project and it can be impacted by both weather and equipment availability.
 Wind and waves are always an important consideration.
 Even tidal fluctuations can cause delays and prevent the memorials being safely placed.

 If for any reason Eternal Reefs is unable to place the memorials on the scheduled date or time we will still take families and friends to dedicate the reef site if conditions allow.
 We will place the reefs as soon as possible and notify the families of the successful placement.

 If you or someone in your group is prone to sea-sickness please take appropriate steps to prepare for a journey on the water.

 All Eternal Reefs events are intended to be comfortable for the families and are informal.

-For your loved one’s Memorial Reef casting, please wear outdoor clothing or something you wouldn’t mind getting dirty.
+For your loved one’s Eternal Reef casting, please wear outdoor clothing or something you wouldn’t mind getting dirty.
 For your safety, please do not wear open toe shoes, heels or sandals.

 Weather conditions might change, so also bring an umbrella or rain jacket to all events.